alsash110/comm-2216-obs/docs/scenessources.md

 ---
 ## [](#header-2)How to Select Sources
-At the bottom of your OBS window you’ll find a box that says **SOURCES**.
+At the bottom of your OBS window you’ll find a box that says *Sources*.
 Click on the **‘+’** to add a new source. (**Note:** Make sure you have selected and configured your audio and video sources before this step)

 You’ll be greeted with this menu:

 >![choices](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/scenes_choices.png?raw=true "choices")

-From here you’ll select the **SOURCES** you want to **CAPTURE**.
+From here you’ll select the sources you wish to capture.
 Once you’ve selected the sources, they’ll show up in the sources box.
-We’ll go over next which sources you will need to start your first recording or stream
+We’ll go over next which sources you will need to start your first recording or stream.

 If you’re using OBS for streaming video games or recording lectures or tutorials, you’ll likely want to capture some combination of the sources listed below.
 Outlined below are what each of these capture modules will be recording.